The Merger Control Review: Ecuador

 vi Third-party access to the file and rights to challenge mergers

 This practice complicates any challenge to mergers.
-Since the decision is published only after the statute of limitation of ordinary appeals runs out, third parties have only exceptional recourse, basically arguing gross misapplication of the law, new evidence or a material change in circumstances.
-These high bars have proven difficult to meet, and, therefore, few challenges have been proposed and even less have been at least partially successful.
+Because the decision is published only after the statute of limitation of ordinary appeals runs out, third parties have only exceptional recourse, basically arguing gross misapplication of the law, new evidence or a material change in circumstances.
+These high bars have proven difficult to meet, and thus few challenges have been proposed and even less have been at least partially successful.

 vii Substantive assessment and remedies